MBTITheorist

 What is the difference between an INTP and an INTJ?

 Although both types are introverted, intuitive thinkers, they differ fundamentally in their cognitive architecture.
 The INTP leads with introverted thinking (Ti), which prioritizes internal logical consistency and framework-building, while the INTJ leads with introverted intuition (Ni), which prioritizes convergent pattern recognition and strategic vision.
-As Myers and Myers (1995) note, INTPs tend to be more exploratory and open-ended in their thinking, while INTJs tend to be more decisive and implementation-focused.
-The INTP's auxiliary Ne generates multiple possibilities; the INTJ's auxiliary Te drives toward organized execution.
+As Myers and Myers (1995) note, INTPs be more exploratory and open-ended in their thinking, while INTJs be more decisive and implementation-focused.
+The INTP's auxiliary extraverted intuition generates multiple possibilities; the INTJ's auxiliary extraverted thinking drives toward organized execution.

 Why do INTPs struggle with follow-through?

-The INTP's cognitive stack—Ti-Ne-Si-Fe—is oriented toward exploration and analysis rather than execution.
-The dominant Ti continually refines ideas, while the auxiliary Ne generates new ones, creating a natural tendency to move on to the next intellectual puzzle before the current one has been fully implemented.
+The INTP's cognitive stack, introverted thinking-extraverted intuition-introverted sensing-extraverted feeling, is oriented toward exploration and analysis rather than execution.
+The dominant introverted thinking continually refines ideas, while the auxiliary extraverted intuition generates new ones, creating a natural tendency to move on to the next intellectual puzzle before the current one has been fully implemented.
 Thomson (1998) observes that this is not a character flaw but a reflection of the INTP's cognitive architecture, which is optimized for understanding rather than producing.
-Developing the tertiary Si and learning to set external deadlines can help INTPs improve follow-through.
+Developing the tertiary introverted sensing and learning to set external deadlines can help INTPs improve follow-through.

 Are INTPs antisocial?